Army’s top tactical trainer in Wiltshire benefits from £1.9m refurb

 In addition, four lorry loads of plywood were delivered to the site, so that each simulator could be boarded up and protected during works.
 The wood has since been donated to the Ghurkhas for reuse.

 Every simulator now has individual fire alarm and air-conditioning controls, enhancing the safety and comfort of soldiers during training.
-The installation of over 300 energy-efficient LEDs (totalling 21 miles of cable) will also create substantial savings, dramatically reducing the power bill for the building.
+Over 300 energy-efficient LEDs (totalling 21 miles of cable) have been installed.
 Returning to the CATT after the summer break, our military customer will notice a real difference, thanks to improved lighting and ventilation throughout the facility.

 This significant investment, delivered with Aspire Defence Services Limited under our Project Allenby/Connaught contract with the MOD, will ensure that the CATT remains a safe, compliant and economical asset for the Army, where soldiers can continue to gain vital operational skills.